microknights/SoapCore/README.md

 ### MicroKnights Haxx

 #### Support for ISO-8859-1 (and SOAP v1.1)
-Use `SoapOtions` on SoapEnpoint.
+Use `SoapOtions` on SoapEndpoint.
 ```
     var soapOptions = new SoapEncoderOptions
     {
         WriteEncoding = Encoding.GetEncoding("ISO-8859-1"),
 	MessageVersion = MessageVersion.Soap11
     };

     app.UseSoapEndpoint<IMySoapConsumer>("/soap/consumer", soapOptions, SoapSerializer.XmlSerializer);
 ```
 #### Additional feature, get raw soap string
-By added a property `SoapXml` to you endpoint consumer, you will get the entire soap xml string.
+By adding a property `SoapXml` to you endpoint consumer type, you will get the entire soap xml string.
 ```
     public interface IMySoapConsumer
     {